google/turbinia/docs/user/install-gcp-pubsub.md

     `modules/turbinia/variables.tf` file and change the `gcp_zone` and `gcp_region` variables as appropriate to reflect your GCP project's zone and region.
-  - If you want to use docker to run Turbinia tasks, please follow the instructions [here](using-docker.md) to enable docker.
+  - If you want to use Docker to run Turbinia tasks, please follow the instructions [here](using-docker.md) to enable Docker.
   - Running the following commands will leave some state information under the current directory, so if you wish to continue to manage the number of workers via Terraform you should keep this directory for later use.